 Early in her career, Knox had a patient present with a chief complaint of an upper respiratory infection.
 Upon further evaluation of symptoms, history, and physical exam findings, she sent the patient to the emergency room for a cardiac evaluation.
 “Several days later during separate visits, the patient and the patient’s daughter came to see me, in tears, thanking me for sending the patient to the ER for emergency treatment for a 99% blocked coronary artery,” remembered Knox.
 “It highlighted the importance of a thorough, holistic approach in assessment and evaluation for even a straightforward chief complaint.”

 Nursing is a demanding field.
-To relax, Knox enjoys spending time with family, participating in outdoor sports and activities, gardening, doing yoga, and cooking healthy foods.
+To relax, Knox enjoys spending time with family, participating in outdoor sports and activities, walking her dogs, gardening, doing yoga, and cooking healthy foods.
 In the fall Knox works as a field hockey coach with high school female athletes.
-“As a coach and role model, I teach my team about the importance of health and wellness, both physical and emotional,” explained Knox.
-“In 2020 we were the state runner-up, and I was named the OHSAA Field Hockey Coach of the Year.”
+“As a coach and role model, I teach my team about the importance of health and wellness, both physical and emotional, growing resilience and teamwork skills” explained Knox.

 Author